 Elizabeth joined King’s in 2019 as a Research Associate, working as part of the COMnPlay-Science EU H2020 funded project.
 This research explores the design of making, tinkering and coding spaces and the extent to which they engender youth engagement with science.
 View the COMnPLAYScience website.

-Since May 2020, Elizabeth has been Subject Director of the Geography PGCE Programme.
-She is also Senior Editor for the Routes, the Journal for Student Geographers.
+Between May 2020 and April 2022, Elizabeth was Subject Director of the Geography PGCE Programme.
+She has also been Managing Editor for the Routes, the Journal for Student Geographers, which published a Special Issue with contributions from teachers in January 2022.

 Prior to joining King’s, Elizabeth was Director of Evaluation for the Institute for Research in Schools where she oversaw the evaluation of school science education programmes that involved over 300 schools and 25 universities.